 Ownership is indicated by a star.
 A yellow star means you, as an individual, are an owner of the group.
 A blue star means you are a member of a group that owns the group.

 If you are a moderator of a group (someone who reviews mail sent to a group, deciding what to pass on to the group members and what to delete), there will be a badge icon next to that group name.

 Getting Into a Group

 If you want to be added to an MCommunity Directory group, you must, in most cases, ask the group owner(s) to add you.
-Group owners are listed in the Rules Summary of the group's directory profile.
+Group owners for public groups are listed in the Rules Summary of the group's directory profile.
+Members of private groups can view owners and moderators by logging in.
 Click the requests-to address in the group's Contact Information to send an e-mail requesting that you be added to or removed from the group.